If you like your meals served with a healthy helping of postcard-perfect views, these restaurants fit the bill.

 Icebergs Dining Room & Bar, Bondi Beach

 If there were an award for Sydney's sexiest dining room, Icebergs would win hands down.
 Settle in at your table with one of Icebergs' signature cocktails and let yourself be mesmerised by the endless rows of waves rolling in to the beach.
-The Italian-influenced menu has plenty of appetising options; start with one of the superb pasta dishes, such as fresh gnocchi with a ragu of suckling pig, olive and sage, and follow it up with the grilled fish of the day, perhaps teamed with one of the restaurant's most favoured dishes: a salad of peas, farro, mint and ricotta.
+The Italian-influenced menu has plenty of appetising options; start with one of the superb pasta dishes, such as fresh fusilli with a ragu of suckling pig, and follow it up with the grilled fish of the day, perhaps teamed with one of the restaurant's most favoured dishes: a salad of peas, farro, mint and ricotta.

-Bennelong, Sydney CBD
+Bennelong, Sydney city centre

 Bennelong delivers the whole package: superb food, wonderful service, and a gorgeous view of the city and the harbour.
 All this, and you also get to dine inside one of the Opera House sails.
 You don't have to spend a fortune, either: book a seat at the Cured & Cultured counter to enjoy small plates such as the Bruny Island cheese soufflé and the superb salad of roasted organic carrots.